-The EQS is Mercedes' first all-out attempt at an electric car.
-For the first time Mercedes is using a structure which is specially developed to be pure electric rather than converting a petrol car.
-Not only is it flexible enough to allow numerous different configurations and be scalable to have different bodies placed on it (a smaller saloon and two SUVs are planned), but the platform’s clever packaging means it offers fantastic interior space.
+The EQS is Mercedes' first all-out attempt at an electric car rather than just whipping out an engine and plumbing in batteries instead.
+Not only is the 'platform' it has developed flexible enough to allow numerous different configurations and be scalable to have different bodies placed on it the EQE EQS SUV and another SUV are planned), but the clever packaging means it offers fantastic interior space.

 Measuring 5.21 metres in length the EQS is as long as the range-topping S-Class limo.
 But the EQS's 3.21-metre wheelbase (the area between the wheels when looking at the side of the car) is on par with the S-Class long-wheelbase, which means back seat passengers can really stretch out.

 Mercedes really has thrown everything it has at the EQS.
 It gets a massive 107.8kWh battery which means an official WLTP range of 478 miles – that's almost 62 miles more than a Tesla Model S and a new world record.
 There are two versions; the EQS 450 gets a 329bhp rear-mounted electric motor and the EQS 580 packs two motors, one on each axle, and 516bhp, which is more than an S-Class with a V8 petrol engine.

 We've only tried the 'cheaper' 450 in the UK currently with a price tag starting at £102,160, but a smaller battery model will also be launched later and a performance-minded Mercedes-AMG version is available if you really want more acceleration.